-A great way to increase your supply is to pump after your baby has just eaten.
+A great tip to increase your supply is to breast pump after your baby has just eaten.
 This can be daunting and time consuming, but it’s worth a shot.

 After feeding pump each side for about 15 minutes on each side.
 If you still see milk pumping out after 15 minutes keep going until there’s no more milk coming out.

 Make sure when your breastfeeding and pumping you have a snack and water next to you.
 Staying hydrated is critical to producing milk, You also burn 200-500 calories when breastfeeding which can make your feel hungry after feeding.